zdwvrp/CS-4320/lecture-labs/rw3-lab/statement-of-need.md

     - issue identification
     - community management

-To accomplish this, they have constructed an initial system, called "Augur"
+To accomplish this, they have constructed an initial system, called "Augur".

+One of the significant challenges for open source is to understand how projects, often composed of 3 - 12 or more .git repositories, look with regards to overall "health".
+We require a perspective that looks within that group of 3-12 or more repositories, as well as a perspective that allows people to compare "their project" with "other, similar projects", and possibly IDENTIFY other, similar projects.

 ## Overview
 People compare themselves with others.
 We build on this truth to help people make sense of the metrics we prototype.
 The aim of the Augur project is threefold: